History of Ferrari in Timeline

 In October 2023, Ferrari started accepting payment in cryptocurrency for its vehicles in the US with intentions to expand the scheme to Europe in 2024.
 The cryptocurrency payments will be immediately traded into traditional currency to avoid price swings.

-In 2023, Ferrari reentered prototype sports car racing, fielding two 499P sports prototypes in partnership with AF Corse for the FIA World Endurance Championship.
+In 2023, Ferrari reentered prototype sports car racing, fielding two 499P sports prototypes for the FIA World Endurance Championship.

-In 2024, Ferrari intends to expand the cryptocurrency payment scheme, started in the US in October 2023, to Europe.
+In 2024, Ferrari plans to expand accepting payment in cryptocurrency to Europe after starting the scheme in the US in October 2023.
 The cryptocurrency payments will be immediately traded into traditional currency to avoid price swings.

-In 2024, Ferrari repeated its victory at the 24 Hours of Le Mans, marking its first consecutive win at the race since 1965.
+In 2024, Ferrari repeated its feat at the 24 Hours of Le Mans, marking its first consecutive victory at the race since 1965.

 February 2025: Announcement of First Fully Electric Car

-In February 2025, Ferrari announced plans to unveil its first fully electric car in October.
+In February 2025, Ferrari announced plans to unveil its first-ever fully electric car in October, promising a unique and innovative presentation.